The University of Texas at Dallas Student Counseling Center (SCC) is seeking full-time counseling providers (e.g., psychologist, LPC, LCSW).

 UT Dallas and SCC are committed to creating an inclusive environment which respects, embraces, and promotes social justice, cultural safety and humility, belonging, and the values and goals outlined in SCC’s Diversity statement https://utdallas.edu/counseling/diversity/.
 As such, SCC counselors are expected to contribute to these efforts and possess communication and interpersonal skills necessary to engage effectively with a diverse community of students and colleagues.

-- Specialization and experience in working with students holding marginalized identities, specifically Black and Latinx community: providing mental health services and identity-based support to UTD’s diverse student population.
+· Working with students holding marginalized identities, specifically Black, Latinx, and South Asian communities; this counselor will help in providing mental health services and identity-based support and programming to UTD’s diverse student population.

 Salary is commensurate with licensure status and experience level.
 The positions are associated with full health and other staff benefits, including sick and vacation days, professional development time, and professional funds.